kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_4.md

 Cook all insects though any of the cooking techniques in this chapter.

 Worms can be placed in water for 15 minutes to purge their digestive tracts.
 After purging, they can be eaten raw or cooked.

-### Preservation
-Insects can be preserved through live storage.
-Keep them in a container with air holes and a food source, such as leaves or fruit.

 ## Shellfish and crustaceans
 Shellfish and crustaceans are a good source of protein and can be found in both freshwater and saltwater.
 They are relatively easy to catch, so make a good survival food source.